jjneely/buckytools/README.md

 * You Graphite carbon-cache servers have one Whisper DB store.
 Not multiple mount points with carbon-cache configured with their own DB store.
-* Your hash ring is set to a REPLICATION_FACTOR of 1
+* Your hash ring is set to a `REPLICATION_FACTOR` of 1

 These aren't set in stone, just what I was working with as I built the tool.
+I very much hope that some of these will be solved with further development.

 Daemon Usage
 ============